- — Absorption Costing

 Fraudulent in Financial Reporting

 It’s basically the intentional effort to misstate the information in the financial statement.
 The purpose behind this fraud may be to conceal the internal transactions of the financial events which benefit the fraud making employee of the company.
-Another reason behind making the financial statement un-transparent is to give the fruit full view of the firm to the investor with the aim to attract them.
-This practice is known to be fraud which abuses the public and also some concerned parties to the firm like the government to avoid high tax situations and to the individuals who attracts and wills to invest on that particular company.
+Another reason behind making the financial statement un-transparent is to give the fruitful view of the firm to the investors with the aim of attracting them.
+This practice of fraud abuses the public and concerned parties like the government to avoid high tax.

 Free Cash Flows